KaigaMunene/alx-low_level_programming/0x0F-function_pointers/README.md

 * You have to use atoi to convert arguments to int
 * You are not allowed to use any kind of loop
 * You are allowed to use a maximum of 3 if statements

+100-main_opcodes.c - a program that prints the opcodes of its own main function